prashantkodali/NLP-toolkit-as-a-service/frontend/README.md

   - [models_db.py](models_db.py) is used for defining class for each database table that we intend to use in the application.
   - models_db.py implements classes for User schema and Service Schema.
 Users schema is used to store the user relaed data for login and authentication purposes.
 Service schema is used for storing details reagarding services.
 These details are used for storng data about services like API details, route detils.
 These are used for populating content in webpages.
 This ensures that we don't have to change individual HTMLs every time a new service is added.
   - Flask-migrate package is used for handling the changes in the database schemas.
 This packages handles changes easily while keeping the data from older schemas intact and usable in new schema.
 This keeps application open for extension and easy to implement changes.
+  - Schema of existing database can be seen [here](images/schema.png)

 #### 3. Templates:
   - Flask plugins are used for genarting forms for login and register pages in the application.